 All forms of technology in our connected world are under going rapid price deflation.
 Power is increasing and prices are dropping exponentially.
 The technology inside the technology is also benefiting from the same pattern of accelerating returns.
-This means that many vital sensors, like those found inside the 1.75 billion smart phones which have already been manufactured, have prices at the disposable level.
+This means that many vital sensors, like those found inside the 2 billion plus smart phones which have already been manufactured, have prices at the disposable level.
 Mere cents on the dollar.
-It’s this era of disposable technology that will drive the web of things era.
+It’s this era of disposable technology that will drive the Internet of Things era.
 But what it also means is that powerful high end technology is on the same path.
 Technology that would once have only had a place in a high end laboratory will very soon have a place in our bathrooms.
 It’s a pattern we’ve already seen with consumer and media based technology and widgets.

-You’re toilet will become a a micro testing lab which will keep track of your health so that you don’t have to.
+You’re toilet will become a micro testing lab which will keep track of your health so that you don’t have to.
 It will include sensors of every type, measuring every kind of human feedback possible – all integrated and web enabled.
 It will have a DNA code of all of the members in a household, their health records and constantly be testing human waste for any anomalies which might not end well if left unchecked.
 It will know you are sick, or about to get sick long before the symptoms arrive.
 It will create a tracking timeline of changes in your health over long periods and provide the ultimate in quantified self.